kipcole9/tempo/DEVELOPMENT.md

 * `2052Y1MX*D` expresses some calendar day in January 2052.
 * `XXXYX*MXD` expresses a one-digit calendar day of a calendar month in a three-digit calendar year.
 * `X*Y12M28D` expresses December 28th of an unspecified calendar year.

+#### Enumerating

+When enumerating a mask, use the current datetime data to fill in the undefined digits.
+The good news is that it is easy, the bad new is that Tempo is currently not timezone aware.
+Therefore the fill-in values will be UTC based since we will use `Date.utc_today/0` to source date components and `Time.utc_now/0` for the time components.
+When we have timezone support (planned) this will get better.

 ### Extensions